1998 United States House of Representatives elections in Virginia

 The 1998 United States House of Representatives elections in Virginia were held on November 3, 1998, to determine who will represent the Commonwealth of Virginia in the United States House of Representatives.
-Virginia has eleven seats in the House, apportioned according to the 1990 United States Census.
+Virginia has eleven seats in the House, apportioned according to the 1990 United States census.
 Representatives are elected for two-year terms.

+Virginia was one of six states in which the party that won the state's popular vote did not win a majority of seats in 1998, the other states being Florida, Louisiana, Pennsylvania, Texas, and Wisconsin.